zerodevstuff/zero-panel/README.md

 # onix-mod-panel
-just something to hunt bugs in onix faster
+just something to hunt bugs in onix faster and possibly other things involving the client soon